 (A) MVS designed for a microgravity two-phase system (B) during testing

 The MVS design produced by ACT has two unique features that allow for the operational simplicity of the device.
 First, the introduction of a baffle plate into the separation chamber provides axial separation in addition to the radial separation produced by the vortex.
 This separation does not rely on gravitional forces but occurs as a result of the axial flow patterns induced by the location of the component outlets.
 The baffle plate is sized to allow the location of the interface between components to fluctuate without disrupting separation efficiency.
-As a result, a MVS can be designed to accumulate flow components and passively respond to system transients with no interuption in operation.
+As a result, a MVS can be designed to accumulate flow components and passively respond to system transients with no interruption in operation.

 Second, a MVS does not require any moving parts.
 This feature provides a distinct advantage over more common vortex separation techniques, which often involve a high-speed rotating disc or separation chamber.
 By using a fixed chamber, complicated seals are eliminated and power requirements, failure modes, and overall device complexity are greatly reduced.
-This, in turn, signficantly reduces fabrication costs and maintenace requirements while increasing reliability and operational lifetime.
+This, in turn, significantly reduces fabrication costs and maintenance requirements while increasing reliability and operational lifetime.

 In addition to these features, heat and mass transfer can occur between components while they are in contact with each other.
 This contact time is a function of MVS design and can be tailored to allow the MVS to function as a Direct Contact Heat Exchanger (DCHX).
 In a DCHX, heat transfer occurs with minimal thermal resistance between flow components, which allows for maximum thermal energy transfer.
 This low resistance is possible because heat transfer occurs at the interface between flow components, a droplet’s surface for example, rather than through an intermediate material, such as a copper fin.
 Also, since the heat transfer surface is continuously recycled in a DCHX, fouling of this surface, a common problem with heat exchangers, is not possible.
 Finally, compared with a gravity-driven DCHX, the MVS maintains superior separation characteristics that allow for significantly reduced size at equivalent throughput.